graphile-contrib/pg-many-to-many/README.md

 comment on constraint membership_team_id_fkey on p.membership is E'@manyToManyFieldName teams';
 ```

-The `@manyToManyFieldName` smart comment will override both the connection and simple collection field names (assuming simple collections are enabled).
-Any modifiers applied by the `connectionField` and `listField` inflections will be applied to the overridden names.
-For example, to rename both the connection and simple collection fields (assuming simple collections are enabled and that the `connectionField` inflection adds a `List` postfix) to `teams` and `teamsList`:
+The `@manyToManyFieldName` smart comment provides the base name for both the connection and simple collection field names (assuming simple collections are enabled).
+This base name is then fed through the `connectionField` inflector for connection fields (which by default makes no change) and the `listField` inflector for simple collection fields (which by default appends `List`).
+In the following example, we rename both the connection and simple collection fields (assuming default inflection) to `teams` and `teamsList` respectively:

 ```sql
 comment on constraint membership_team_id_fkey on p.membership is E'@manyToManyFieldName teams';